matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Operators**

-- Functions that do some specific processing on the incoming value
+- Functions that do some specific processing on the incoming value.
-- We chain together operators to build up a processing pipeline
+- We chain together operators to build up a processing pipeline.
-- 75% of RxJs is memorizing the different operators
+- 75% of RxJs is memorizing the different operators.
-- There are some very generic operators and some very specific ones
+- There are some very generic operators and some very specific ones.
-- For any given problem, you will probably decide to use one operator, then later realize you could have more easily used another
+- For any given problem, you will probably decide to use one operator, then later realize you could have more easily used another.
-- Take a look at exactly what value is coming out of your observable, the figure out what operators you need to implement your app
+- Take a look at exactly what value is coming out of your observable, the figure out what operators you need to implement your app.

 ![Processing](images/processing.png "Processing")

 **Major Operator Groups**

-- Transform - Take in a value, do some processing, return a new value
+- Transform - Take in a value, do some processing, return a new value.
-- Filtering - Modifies the flow of events in a pipe (group them together, pause them, delete them)
+- Filtering - Modifies the flow of events in a pipe (group them together, pause them, delete them).
-- Creation - Creates a new observable
+- Creation - Creates a new observable.

 **Specific Operators**